pnp/blog/content/office-add-ins-community-call/2023-04-12/index.md

 ## Topic summaries

-* **Word Extensibility Updates - April 2023.** Results and insights from 2 surveys.
+* **Word Extensibility Updates - April 2023.** Results and insights from two surveys.
 Structured document content usage in Word add-ins.
 Questions on types of content controls, control events, and types of fields used.
-New capabilities highlighted - plain text content control API, new fields, and six events in preview.
+New capabilities highlighted: plain text content control API, new fields, and six events in preview.
 Auto launching add-ins.
 This survey assessed an understanding of auto launch for add-ins and scenarios where add-ins should be automatically launched and automatically installed.
 * **Top 5 AppSource Validation Errors December 2022 - February 2023.** The presenter focuses on causes and how to avoid top AppSource validation errors affecting Office Add-ins’ submissions and she highlights supporting AppSource policies.
 In the last 3 months, top validation errors included: App does not work on Office for Mac, functionality doesn’t work as described, Outlook add-in doesn’t work on Safari, privacy policy unavailable or insufficient, and app provides insufficient value.

 ## Call to action